Skip to main content

 Requirements

-The digital conformity credential (DCC) is designed to meet the following detailed requirements as well as the more general UNTP Requirements.
+The conformity credential is designed to meet the following detailed requirements as well as the more general UNTP Requirements.

 IDNameRequirement StatementSolution Mapping